Vyral/greg-mcdaniel/_posts/2020-08-11-a-tour-of-hap-mcgee-park--heather-farms.md

 <center><em>Realtors do more than just help you buy and sell&mdash;let&rsquo;s go on a tour of my three favorite parks.</em></center>

-<br>Allow me to take you on a tour of my three favorite parks in Danville, Walnut Creek, and Pleasant Hill to show you the beauty and utility of these spaces.
+<br>Allow me to take you on a tour of my two favorite parks in Danville and Walnut Creek to show you the beauty and utility of these spaces.

 &nbsp;I’ll provide some information about these areas below; for the full tour, refer to the video above\!
 You can also use the timestamps below to navigate the tour at your leisure.